 A luxury destination since the 19th Century, Bar Harbor, like many luxury getaway towns, still has the old hotels where the rich once spent the entire summer strolling the veranda’s in the long, white flowing gowns.

 Unless you are a Twilight fan, you may have never heard of Forks.
 This area is home to some of the most spectacular oceanfront scenery in the world.
-Rainforests and mountains are also big draws but in order to get there you can either drive 3+ hours on a two-lane highways (45 mph) from Seattle or arrive closer by private aircraft.
+Rainforests and mountains are also big draws but in order to get there, you can either drive 3+ hours on a two-lane highway (45 mph) from Seattle or arrive closer by private aircraft.

 Napa Valley is peppered with nearly 400 wineries producing award-winning wines.
 But a trip is not complete without sitting at the top of the surrounding hills savoring the dramatic views along with the wines.
 The numerous luxury spas offer pool-side wine tastings along with luxury restaurants.
 Take flight with a sunset champagne balloon ride for a 360-degree experience of the storied destination.
 There is even a Napa Valley Wine Train for a unique experience.

-Visiting ski resorts solely during winter months means there is a lot to miss out on.
+Visiting ski resorts solely during the winter months means there is a lot to miss out on.
 Resorts like Telluride have completely changed over the last few years to attract summer visitors.
-Golf, swimming, music, film and art festivals are all on the summer calendar in the San Juan Mountains where these near-year-round resorts reside.
-Gondolas remain open for a unique view of the 19th Century village which describes itself as Americana at its finest–not to mention the over the top July 4 celebrations.
-Events include a footrace, a parade, a firemen’s barbeque and, of course, the sunset shrouded mountains are a natural backdrop to Fireworks.
+Golf, swimming, music, film, and art festivals are all on the summer calendar in the San Juan Mountains where these near-year-round resorts reside.
+Gondolas remain open for a unique view of the 19th Century village which describes itself as Americana at its finest–not to mention the over-the-top July 4 celebrations.
+Events include a footrace, a parade, a firemen’s barbeque, and of course, the sunset-shrouded mountains are a natural backdrop to Fireworks.